 To summarize a phishing response playbook:

-- Configure SOAR to ingest and create incident for each email
+• Configure SOAR to ingest and create an incident for each email

-- Extract IOCs from phishing email and add to incident
+• Extract IOCs from phishing emails and add them to the incident

 Dynamic Blocking

-Moreover, once you have created a list you can build a playbook to automatically add new IOCs from incidents to it.
-Think about all of the times where you manually identified malicious IOCs in incidents and added them to a block list.
+Moreover, once you have created a list, you can build a playbook to automatically add new IOCs from incidents.
+Think about when you manually identified malicious IOCs in incidents and added them to a block list.
 A playbook can do this for you.

 Ultimately, dynamic blocking works well with the phishing use case.
 After all, the phishing email IOCs are already extracted.
-By automating blocking IOCs, engineers can spend their time tuning and building additional correlation rules.
+Engineers can spend time tuning and building additional correlation rules by automating blocking IOCs.

 In conclusion, there are dozens of SOAR use cases besides dynamic blocking and phishing; however, dynamic blocking and phishing should get you started.
 Here are several more ideas for SOAR automation: